How to Report Sales Tax: Tax Reporting for Small Businesses

 If your business is in a sales tax state, you’ll need to collect, report, and pay sales taxes to your state on the products or services you sell.
 To report sales tax, you need to set up processes to collect sales tax from customers, gather reports and send it to your state.

 In the United States, forty-five states and Washington D.C. have a sales tax.
-This means that if you sell products that are taxable, you’re required to collect sales tax from the customers in your state and any other states where you have sales tax nexus.
+This means that if you sell products that are taxable, you may be required to collect sales tax from the customers in your state and any other states where you have sales tax nexus.

 What this article covers: